Information

 Q: Why is Governor Newsom proposing a redistricting ballot measure?

 A: To counter Republican-led gerrymandering efforts—especially in Texas—aimed at gaining House seats before 2026.
-Newsom’s plan allows California to adjust its maps if GOP states rig theirs.

 Q: What’s the emergency?